gpaulissen/bml/README.md

 ## Including other files

 It is possible to split your system notes into different files.
-To include another file in a document, use #INCLUDE <filename>.
+To include another file in a document, use #INCLUDE &lt;filename&gt;.
 The filename may be a relative path.
 Let's say you have made a BML file for a multi opening, and placed it into a subfolder called "modules".
 You could now write #INCLUDE modules/multi.txt where you want the file to be inserted.

 <a id="org52b95c3"></a>